HendrikLevering/electric3-threejs/README.md

                 (three/props {:position {:x 5 :y 0.5 :z 0}})))))))))
 ```

+Keypoints:

+* three/WebGLRenderer provides the webgl context and mounts a canvas to the dom
+* (binding [tb/camera camera] ...): A scene will be rendered with the camera, that is bound
+to the tb/camera variable.
+* (three/Scene ...)
+This creates a scene graph.
+Scenegraph objects can be created inside a scene and are mounted as a child to the parent scene graph object (it works the same way as electric dom).
+* scenegraph macros are transparent in the sense that they return the value of the last form in their body (same behaviour as electric dom macros).
+* resource objects macrocs like geometries and materials and cameras return the resource instance object
+* resource and scencegraph objects can be modified with the tb/props macro (works similiar to dom/props)
+* the renderer requires, that the canvas has a defined height.
+You can either give the parent dom element a defined height or you can use dom/node inside three/WebGLRenderer to get the canvas element and alter it with dom/props

 ## Start the example

 This repository has included some examples.
 To run the examples do the following steps: